-Students continue to develop solid fundamentals of the hand coordination and dexterity they begin in the ensemble during fifth grade.
+Students continue to develop the solid fundamentals of hand coordination and dexterity that they began in the fifth grade ensemble.
 They learn new rhythms and how to dissect and sub-divide these rhythms.
-Students are introduced to melodic percussion: orchestra bells, marimba, xylophone, chimes and timpani.
+Students are introduced to melodic percussion, including orchestra bells, marimba, xylophone, chimes and timpani.
 Each student is introduced to a broader range of instruments and music theory.
 Specifically, students are introduced to the melodic instruments of the percussion family and increase their rhythmic and technical vocabulary to accomplish rolls, scales and rudiments.
-Students are evaluated on preparedness, weekly parent-signed practice sheets and classroom and public performances.
+Students are evaluated on preparedness, weekly parent-signed practice sheets, and classroom and public performances.

-At this level, sport-specific skills are reinforced and refined through the use of small group and partner work, lead-up games and repetitive drills in modified and regulation game play.
-We emphasize positional and tactical play while still focusing on developing individual skills.
+At this level, sport-specific skills are reinforced and refined through the use of small group and partner work, lead-up games, and repetitive drills in modified and regulation game play.
+We emphasize positional and tactical play, while still focusing on developing individual skills.
 The primary focus is on developing skills, tactics and confidence to promote a smooth transition into the Middle School Athletic Program in seventh and eighth grade.